Immune Thrombocytopenic Purpura in Children

 - Chronic thrombocytopenic purpura.
 This disorder can start at any age.
 The symptoms last at least 12 months.
 Adults have this form more often than children, but it does affect teens.
 Females have it 2 times to 3 times more often than males.
 Chronic ITP can recur often.

-What causes ITP in children?
+What causes ITP in a child?

 In most cases, the cause of ITP in children is unknown.
 Known causes include: